Razakabdul-12/App/help/expense.md

 * **Rewards** - Earn cashback on Expensify Card purchases.

 ### [Integrations] What accounting systems does Expensify support?
-Expensify integrates with all major accounting systems, including QuickBooks Online, Xero, NetSuite, and Sage Intacct.
+Expensify integrates with major accounting systems, including QuickBooks Online, Xero, and Sage Intacct.

 ### [Distance Rates] What are distance rates in Expensify?
 Distance rates are configured for mileage expenses, allowing employees to select predefined rates when logging distance-based expenses.

-### [NetSuite Integration] What is the NetSuite integration in Expensify?
-NetSuite integration allows for seamless data transfer between Expensify and NetSuite:
-* **Expense Categories** - Automatically imported from NetSuite into Expensify for consistency.
-* **Tags and Report Fields** - Import departments, classes, and locations as tags or report fields for detailed categorization.
-* **Custom Segments/Records** - Import custom segments and records for more specific data mapping.
-* **Auto-Sync** - Synchronize data changes between Expensify and NetSuite daily.

 ### [Duplicate Detection] What is duplicate detection in Expensify?
 Duplicate Detection helps prevent duplicate expense requests by flagging expenses with the same date and amount in the same member's account: